Taurine is an essential amino acid for babies. Adults can make their own taurine,

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-lessen how well your metabolism works.
+reduce how well your metabolism works.
 It can make your kidneys work harder.
 In children,

 single amino acid supplements may cause growth problems.